starknet-edu/starknet-accounts/README.md

 python3 hello/hello.py
 ```

 The relevant evaluator contract addresses are saved to the `contracts/accounts.json` cache.
+For devnet testing the devnet contrats will need to be deleted everytime devnet is restart.
 If you would like to disable this cache run:

 ```bash
 export ACCOUNT_CACHE=false